-If you are searching for the best compound bow, you likely have a number of questions that you are currently pondering.
-Which compound bow is the best?
+If you are looking for the perfect compound bow, you likely have a number of questions on your mind.
+Which bow is the best?
 Which is the fastest?
-How do I get the most bow for the money?
-The list of questions goes on and on.
-That´s why we put together this post about the best bows in 2020
+How do I get the most bow for my money?
+That’s why we put together this guide about the best bows.

 - Fastest Bow: PSE Bow Madness Unleashed